Inbibo/shift_docs/docs/reference/plugins.md

 ![Opening a Plugin](/images/opening_a_plugin.gif)

 The *Variables Browser* allows users to parse the workflow variables currently set and check their content.
 This is especially helpful in large workflows where it is easy to lose track of the nodes previously executed.
-This plugin also allows to delete specific workflow variables when developing your workflow.
+This Plugin also allows to delete specific workflow variables when developing your workflow.
 To do that right-click on the variable entry that should be deleted and select the *Delete* option.

 ![Variables Browser Plugin](/images/variables_browser_plugin.gif)